 Information about dental implants

 A healthy and beautiful smile can’t be achieved with missing teeth or large spaces.
-There are several ways to restore the function of damaged or missing teeth, and a dental implant is one of them.
-Dental implants is a process that involves placement of the titanium implant into your space in the bone.
+There are several ways to restore the function of damaged or missing teeth, and placing a dental implant is one of them.
+Dental implants is a process that involves placement of the titanium implant into the space in the bone.
 Surgical fixtures are fixed into your jawbone, and within few months, they will fuse with the bone.
-The entire process may take a few months from placement to restoration.
+The entire healing process may take a few months from placement to restoration.

 Why do you need dental implants?

 There a number of reasons you might need a dental implant.
 Was your tooth recently pulled?
 Did your tooth having a serious decay and could not be saved?
 To restore you teeth using crowns or dentures, bridges or dental fillings, you will need to have strong roots to support the procedure.
 Dental implants may be necessary to fix the damage, especially if the root is affected.
 Implants work well for most people, but one must have enough bone for the implants to be fixed.
 In addition, one should be free of periodontal disease because such a disease can severely damage the jawbone and gum.
 The surgery is not recommended for chronic smokers, a person with uncontrolled diabetes, a person who has undergone radiotherapy on the head and neck, a person with autoimmune disease or taking medicines for autoimmune conditions.
 In other words, a good implant surgery candidate should have no health issues that will affect the healing process.